 One of the most common forms of financial assistance that an employer provides to an employee is in relation to season tickets.
 There are a number of ways in which this assistance is provided and the tax, NIC and reporting consequences change with each of these.

-If an employer provides a loan to an employee to purchase a season ticket, there are no tax or NIC consequences, and no reporting obligations as long as the outstanding value of all loans to t
+If an employer provides a loan to an employee to purchase a season ticket, there are no tax or NIC consequences, and no reporting obligations as long as the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.